 - Look at the electrical panel.

-- If possible, bring in an electrician to check the wiring and update it if necessary.
+- Hire a local electrician in Leopod to check the wiring and update it if necessary.

 - Check the water pressure in all the taps, showers and toilets.